Articles on: People

 Access across the portal for the Essentials Plan:

-All members of the portal:
+All participants in the portal:

 On the Essentials Plan: there are no Private Committees, no Committee Admins, no Guests, and no custom roles.